tomlkeate/Quadratic-equation-toolset/README.md

-This is a tool to help you find quadratic equation vertex and points to graph completely written in c (for fun)
+This is a tool to help you find quadratic equation vertex and points to graph completely written in c (for fun ad for educational purposes)

 If you are on a windows Operating System Then Run The exe beware the exe file requires the cygwin1.dll to run